jpark799/typescript-react-image-app/README.md

 ## Description
 A simple typescript exercise.
-Hit an endpoint and displayed the images.
+Hit an endpoint and display the images.
 When you click an image, the image will expand.

 ## Requirements